-There are two parts to the template.
+Please note, there are two parts to the template.
 Part 2 is in Excel and contains metrics and finance.
-Both parts have been completed as part of the Better Care Fund Submission.
+Both parts must be completed as part of the Better Care Fund Submission.

-Plans have been submitted to the NHS England Area Team and Local government representative, as well as copied to: NHSCB.financialperformance@nhs.net
+Plans are submitted to the relevant NHS England Area Team and Local government representative, as well as copied to: NHSCB.financialperformance@nhs.net

-1.EXECUTIVE SUMMARY
+1. CONTEXT